johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-12-20-snapshot-log-tests-dotnet/index.md

 This fake logger is a simple implementation of `ILogger<T>`.
 It's a fake because it doesn't actually write anything to a log.
 Instead, it records the log messages it's asked to write in a list of `LogEntry` objects.
 We can then use this list to verify that the log messages were written correctly.
 It's inspired by [this post](https://pnguyen.io/posts/verify-ilogger-call-in-dotnet-core/) but takes it further by keeping a full record of each call.

+## .NET and `FakeLogger`

+After writing this post I came to learn that as of .NET 8, there is a `FakeLogger` built in.
+You can read more about that here: https://devblogs.microsoft.com/dotnet/fake-it-til-you-make-it-to-production/#logging-fake

+I'll update this post to use that directly at some point if it works in the way that I hope.

 ## How to test `ILogger` with Snapshooter?

 Now that we have a fake logger, we can use it to test our `GetGreeting` method.
 Here's how we might do that: